-ISTE reviewers found that the IC3 GS5 exams support readiness for the following standards and indicators of the 2016 STE Standards for Students:
+The IC3 GS5 exams was found to support readiness for the following 2016 ISTE Standards for Students:

 1. Empowered Learner

 1.b.
 Build networks and customize their learning environments in ways that support the learning process.